-Agreed Action Current Position Management Team to promote the importance of operational risk management within the organisation and ensure that Senior Managers implement a process for identifying and mitigating risks in coordination with the Assurance and Resilience Manager (formally Corporate Fraud and Risk Manager) Manager continued to work with Management Team to effectively promote the importance of operational risk management within the Council
+Agreed Action Current Position Management Team to promote the importance of operational risk management within the organisation and ensure that Senior Managers implement a process for identifying and mitigating risks in coordination with the Assurance and Resilience Manager (formally Corporate Fraud and Risk Manager) The Assurance and Resilience Manager continued to work with Management Team to effectively promote the importance of operational risk management within the Council and continued to attend management team meetings on a quarterly basis and provided monthly updates for any urgent matters identified.

 Actions to be undertaken to identify and record key operational risks within service areas relating to risk management and business continuity.
-Support to be provided by Internal Audit manager if required Due to changes in responsibilities a review was now being undertaken with all services relating to their business continuity plans.
+Support to be provided by Internal Audit manager if required ew was now being undertaken with services relating to their business -- -- would be arranged via the Committee Services Team in liaison with the Assurance and Resilience Manager.